xieguigang/PathwayAssembler/README.md

 # PathwayAssembler

 De-Novol assembling metabolic pathway based on the metabolite structure clustering.
+This pathway assembler module is one of the metabolic network reconstruction model for [biocad project](https://github.com/biocad-cloud/biocad_registry).

 ## How it works